How to Simplify Modern Digital Accessibility with Sitecore

-At least it did take time and it was not that easy, but that has changed thanks to leading web content management systems, like Sitecore, who focus on personalization beyond the transaction.
+At least it did take time and it was not that easy, but that has changed thanks to leading web content management systems (like Sitecore) who focus on personalization beyond the transaction.

 Here is how you can create an accessible website using Sitecore

-It would be easy for a web content management system company to deflect the “burden” of accessibility to the developers and content creators using their system.
+It would be easy for a web content management system provider to deflect the “burden” of accessibility to the developers and content creators using their system.
 CMS platforms are made to create an environment that delivers the tools to build systems.
 It is not up to these implementation partners to determine or assist in the level of accessibility sites require.

 After following the documentation for setting up the module, simply click the “Accessibility” button in the “Review” ribbon which will open a new tab within the Content Editor; this will let you preview an item/page.
 You will notice that any accessibilities issues will be highlighted within a red dash border.

 You can then click the highlighted sections to view a more detailed description of the error.
-This feature however, is only compatible with versions of Sitecore up to 8.0.
+This feature, however, is only compatible with versions of Sitecore up to 8.0.
 If you are using a newer version of Sitecore, there is another option for you.

-Making the time to Find the right tools
+Making the time to find the right tools

 Another third-party module is available for these versions (7.2 and later) called Siteimprove.
 Siteimprove permits developers and content editors to scan a website for errors the moment a page is published, allowing you to correct mistakes, optimize content, and manage your site more efficiently.